PhishProof Initial Setup

 Identify Bot Clicks

 We recommend running a pilot test with a small pool of individuals before sending phishing simulations to the entire company.
-Not only does ensure the email is delivered to the recipient's inbox, but this process also allows admins to ensure results are accurate and address any sources of false positives before full deployment.
+Not only does it ensure the email is delivered to the recipient's inbox, but this process also allows admins to ensure results are accurate and address any sources of false positives before full deployment.

 For good measure, we also recommend testing with different template types as emails with attachments or faux login pages may be handled differently than emails with links alone.